 1. Tire Damage

 Tires are constantly exposed to all the things on the road.
 It’s likely you run into things that can damage your tires such as debris, potholes, and uneven, cracked roadways.
 One of the most common causes of tire damage is a sharp object such as nails.
 A puncture on your tire can leak up to three psi per day.
+Tire wear patterns can also be damaged this way so pay attention from time to time on them.
+Regular checking can help you avoid additional costs.
+You can learn more about tire wear patterns on Telletire official website.

 2. Damaged Bead